Ravenstine/skillex/README.md

 # pills/entrypoint.yml

 Intro:
-  dialog: I know all sorts of things about animals.
+  speak: I know all sorts of things about animals.
-  choice:
-    dialog: What's your favorite animal?
+  ask: What's your favorite animal?
 ```

 Upon reinvoking the skill, you'll notice that the Echo device will wait for a response, but does nothing more even if you respond to it.
 Let's actually make it listen to what you have to say by adding an intent.